arthurdouillard/awesome-deeplearning-papers/README.md

 # awesome-deeplearning-papers
 A collection of Deep Learning papers I read, sorted by category.

+If it's checked it means I've read & understand it (mostly).
+If there's a :star: it means I think the paper is a must-read, either because it's interesting or because it's an influential paper in the field.

 ## 1. Computer Vision

 - [CNN architectures](cnn_archi.md).